-Vladimir Ilyich Ulyanov, better known as Lenin (April 22, 1870 – January 21, 1924) was a Russian revolutionary, and the leader of the Bolshevik party.
+Vladimir Ilyich Ulyanov, better known as Lenin (April 22, 1870 – January 21, 1924) was a Russian revolutionary and the leader of the Bolshevik party.
 He was the first leader of the USSR and the Communist government that took over Russia in 1917.
-Lenin is also known as the creator of Leninism a version of Communism that Lenin adapted for the Soviet Union.
+Lenin is also known as the creator of Leninism a version of Communism that he adapted for the Soviet Union.

 “We want to achieve a new and better order of society: in this new and better society there must be neither rich nor poor; all will have to work.
 Not a handful of rich people, but all the working people must enjoy the fruits of their common labour.
 Machines and other improvements must serve to ease the work of all and not to enable a few to grow rich at the expense of millions and tens of millions of people.
 This new and better society is called socialist society.”

 Lenin was born in the town of Simbirsk in the Russian Empire.
 His mother was a schoolteacher and his father was an education official.

 Lenin was an able student, learning Latin and Greek.
 In 1887, he was thrown out of Kazan State University because he protested against the Tsar who was the king of the Russian Empire.
 He continued to read books and study ideas by himself, and in 1891 he got a license to become a lawyer.

 In the same year that Lenin was expelled from University, his brother Alexander was hanged for his part in a bomb plot to kill Tsar Alexander III, and their sister Anna was sent to Tatarstan.
 This made Lenin furious, and he promised to get revenge for his brother’s death.